nitinbedazzled/aiab_assignment/README.md

 ## Problem Statement

-The activity was to be able to deploy “Airship in a Bottle” with following of the tasks to be completed while performing the activity: -
+The activity was to be able to deploy “Airship in a Bottle” with following tasks to be completed while performing the activity: -
 1. Use kubeadm, kubectl, kubeadm binaries.
 Don't use apt to install these packages.
 2. Setup a local ubuntu repo to install other packages if required.
 Don't directly install packages from ubuntu mirrors or any other public repos.
 3. Don’t use any docker images from public repos (e.g.: quay.io, dockerhub.com, gcr.io etc.).
 Setup a local docker images registry for docker images.